 - To practice inclusive education, this may include, for example, adopting anonymous grading when possible.

 - To aim for diversity in their course readings, other material and speakers/lecturers.

-- To aim for broad accessibility and arrangements of theur courses and events.
-See the links below for advice on making sessions accessible.
+- To aim for broad accessibility and arrangements of their courses and events.

 When PhD or Research Master courses are organised, the chambers can always be consulted on how to improve the course with respect to inclusivity, diversity and accessibility; as a general policy when discussing the OZSW teaching program, the chambers will always check on how the intended courses do on the aspects just outlined.
 For the other events the OZSW is organising a similar check will be done by the board of the OZSW.